 Get social: Follow fellow vegetarians/vegans travelers on Instagram

-?
-My basic sentences for you! ?
+Basic sentences for you!

 I am vegetarian – 我是素食者 (wǒ shì sùshí zhě)

 I don’t eat meat – 我不吃肉 (wǒ bù chī ròu)